Chandesh: Infrastructure and transportation

 The village has hundreds of tractors, and the common way to transport goods is by tractor trolleys.
 Lavish four-wheelers have come in recent years in large numbers as a common means of transportation for people.
 Four-wheelers ply to the near downtowns of Ramgarh, Buxar, Mohania, Bhabua and Kochas along with daily buses to Varanasi.
 Chandesh More is now an established and equipped transport depot on Sisaura-Mukhraon Road.

 River

 River Goria flows from south towards the north in the west of the village and finally merges with River Durgavati which later merges with River Karmanasha.

+Tourist Destination

+The village has many lakes around it.
+The Panchayat Sarkar Bhawan and the lake across it termed as Chandesh Gramin Tourist Place with paddle boats, walking paths, benches and rest area are novelties in the area.